stuartMoorhouse/pipes-wiki/Native-Javascript-Compiler-Architecture-for-Pipes.md

 - Then it tries to find the `dhf/output` block as `finalState`.
 If it cannot find this block or it finds multiple blocks compilation is aborted.
 - It builds a graph for flow analysis
 - It determines all possible paths from `startState` to `finalState`.
-- It removes all deadnodes.
+- It removes all dead nodes.
 That are nodes which are unreachable from `startState` to `finalState`
 - It checks that there is no cycle in the remaining graph.
 If there is a cycle, compilation is aborted.
 - It checks that all blocks support code generation (see below).
 If one of the blocks does not support code generation, compilation is aborted.
 - Based on the flow graph and paths, it determines in which order the blocks need to be executed.